nushankodikara/dokeep/plan.md

     3. It will automatically refresh to show the real-time status of each document in the queue.

 -   **Direct Database Access**:
-    -   The `py-service` will be granted direct access to the SQLite database to update the status and results of the document processing, making it a more independent and capable part of the system.
+    -   The `py-service` will be granted direct access to the PostgreSQL database to update the status and results of the document processing, making it a more independent and capable part of the system.

 ## 5. Project Structure